DLvalentine/nuntium/README.md

 The internal RSSHub is easy to use - I need to add more docs, but you just need to `cd` into RSSHub, run `npm install` before using it in your config.
 From there, `config.json` in root can be updated to point to RSSHub feeds.
 Another note is  that all `localhost`/RSSHub feeds need to be hit with `http`.
 Another note is that this instance uses port `1200`.
 If Nuntium picks up a RSSHub feed in `config.json` it will attempt to start up the RSSHub instance.

 Now that RSSHub is integrated, this repo needs to be cloned with `--recursive` to include the submodule.

+NOTE: Could consider using something like [https://www.romanzolotarev.com/rssg.html](this) to replace RSSHub...